floatzcss/floatz/README.md

 ##Responsive spacers

-As described under [Basic concepts](#spacers) *spacers* and *subspacers* are used add whitespace to *boxes*.
-As shown for *responsive layouters* it is possible to adjust whitespace to the desired device size by simply adding a device size specific postfix to the given styles.
+As explained under [Basic concepts](#spacers) *spacers* and *subspacers* are used to add whitespace to *boxes*.
+Similar to *responsive layouters* it is possible to adjust whitespace to the desired device size by simply adding a device size specific postfix to the given styles.

 The code example below creates the following layout: